chris-hildebrandt/LearnAndCode-2.3/Course-Materials/Weekly-Modules/week-17-unit-testing-tdd.md

 ## 5. Step-by-Step Instructions

 1. Branch `week-17/<your-name>`.
 2. Start with a failing test for `CompleteTaskAsync` (TDD).
-Define behaviour: mark complete, set timestamp, return DTO.
+Define behavior: mark complete, set timestamp, return DTO.
 3. Implement minimal production code to pass the test using injected `ISystemClock`.
 4. Add tests for existing methods, mocking repository interactions and validators.
 5. Use `FluentAssertions` for assertions and `Moq` for verifying repository/validator calls.